testing-library/testing-library-docs/docs/vue-testing-library/intro.md

 3. configurationCb - A callback to be called passing the Vue instance when created.
 This allows 3rd party plugins to be installed prior to mount.

-### Forwarded methods from dom-testing-library
+### Forwarded methods from DOM Testing Library

-vue-testing-library forwards all exports from dom-testing-library but it alters `fireEvent` so that all events are async (ie: `await fireEvent.click(button)`)
+vue-testing-library forwards all exports from `DOM Testing Library` but it alters `fireEvent` so that all events are async (ie: `await fireEvent.click(button)`)

 In particular, the `wait` utility can be very important in Vue components,